datapture/hereditary/README.md

 the new type with the same interface as its components.
 - Re-use fields/method implementations from other types as subcomponents, without needing to repeately write wrapping code that forwards the methods of those subcomponents.
 - `Hereditary` tools are essentially *zero-cost abstractions*.
-They doesn't require runtime structures for holding trait type information.
+They don't require runtime structures for holding trait type information.
 All the work it's done by macros and code generation.
 - Embrace the [**New Type pattern**](https://www.lurklurk.org/effective-rust/newtype.html) effectively, but without the previous awkward issues of having to re-implement the `inner-type` interfaces for the `new-type`.
 By using this technique Rust programmers